Logical qubits with erasure conversion using metastable neutral atoms: Abstract

 \section{Abstract}

-Implementing large-scale quantum algorithms with practical advantage will require fault-tolerance achieved through quantum error correction, but the associated overhead is a significant cost.
-The overhead can be reduced by engineering physical qubits with fewer errors, and by shaping the residual errors to be more easily correctable.
-In this work, we demonstrate quantum error correcting codes and logical qubit circuits in a metastable \yybb qubit with a noise bias towards erasure errors, that is, errors whose location can be detected separate from any syndrome information.
-We show that dephasing errors on the nuclear spin qubit during coherent transport can be strongly suppressed, and implement robust entangling gates that maintain a high fidelity in the presence of gate beam inhomogeneity or pointing error.
-We demonstrate logical qubit encoding in the $[[4,2,2]]$ code, with error correction during decoding based on mid-circuit erasure measurements despite the fact that the code is too small to correct any Pauli errors.
-Finally, we demonstrate logical qubit teleportation between multiple code blocks with conditionally selected ancillas based on mid-circuit erasure checks, which is a key ingredient for leakage-robust error correction with neutral atoms.
+Implementing large-scale quantum algorithms with practical advantage will require fault-tolerance achieved through quantum error correction, but the associated overhead is prohibitive.
+This overhead can be reduced by engineering physical qubits with fewer errors, and by shaping the residual errors to be more easily correctable.
+In this work, we demonstrate quantum error correcting codes and logical qubit circuits in a metastable ytterbium-171 nuclear spin qubit with a noise bias towards erasure errors.
+These errors can be located separately from any syndrome information diagnosing the error, and we demonstrate adaptive circuit execution based on erasure information.
+We show that dephasing errors on the qubit during coherent transport can be strongly suppressed, and implement entangling gates that maintain a high fidelity in the presence of gate beam inhomogeneity or pointing errors.
+Furthermore, we demonstrate logical qubit encoding in the $[[4, 2, 2]]$ code, with error correction during decoding based on mid-circuit erasure measurements despite the fact that the code is too small to correct any Pauli errors.
+Finally, we demonstrate logical qubit teleportation between multiple code blocks with conditionally selected ancillas based on mid-circuit erasure checks, a key part of leakage-robust error correction schemes using neutral atoms.

 \onecolumngrid